department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-06-13 - Engineering Decisions will be simplified to only include RFCs and ADRs.md

 * **Create a lightweight RFC PR process**.
 This could include setting a timebox around RFC lifetime, and a loose “approval” process that empowers the author to move forward once all comments have been resolved.

-* **Move RFCs to a more visible location in the repo**.
-They currently live in the folder `/platform/engineering/request-for-comment/`, move them closer to the ADRs in dir `/docs`.
+* **Move RFCs to a more visible place**.
+They currently live in the folder `/platform/engineering/request-for-comment/` in the va.gov-team repo, move them to dir `/rfc` in the va.gov-platform-architecture repo.

 ## Risks